Are You Over-Functioning or Under-Functioning? How Are The Scales Tipped in Your Family?

 Although, it may appear as though the Over-functioner is more “together”, family systems theory points out that the “success” of the Overfunctioner is based on taking on the “functioning side” of the other person.

 Therefore, the question is: “What is my contribution to this relationship pattern?” (p.72, Extraordinary Relationships).
-As each person becomes more aware of his/her pattern, a new action to be responsible for oneself will become possible.
+As each person becomes more aware of their pattern, a new action to be responsible for oneself will become possible.
 The important point is not to blame but to recognize the dance and to focus on taking responsibility for one’s self.

 Adlerian Parenting Theory and Building Capability